Shigella

-Shigella is a genus of bacteria that is Gram negative, facultatively anaerobic, non–spore-forming, nonmotile, rod shaped, and is genetically nested within Escherichia.
-The genus is named after Kiyoshi Shiga, who discovered it in 1897.
+Shigella is a genus of bacteria that is Gram negative, facultatively anaerobic, non–spore-forming, nonmotile, rod shaped, and is genetically nested within Escherichia coli.
+The genus is named after Japanese physician Kiyoshi Shiga, who discovered it in 1897.

 Shigella causes disease in primates, but not in other mammals; it is the causative agent of human shigellosis.
 It is only naturally found in humans and gorillas.
 During infection, it typically causes dysentery.

 Shigella is a leading cause of bacterial diarrhea worldwide, with 80–165 million annual cases (estimated) and 74,000 to 600,000 deaths.
 It is one of the top four pathogens that cause moderate-to-severe diarrhea in African and South Asian children.

 Classification

 Shigella species are classified by three serogroups and one serotype: